Fed’s Brainard: Rates to rise higher, stay elevated longer

 The Fed’s benchmark interest rate “will need to rise further” and stay at a level high enough to slow the economy “for some time to provide confidence that inflation is moving down” to the Fed’s 2% target, Brainard said.
 In July, prices were 8.5% higher than a year earlier.

 The stream of tough rhetoric on inflation from Fed policymakers has led many economists to anticipate a third sharp rate hike of three-quarters of a point at the Fed’s next meeting in two weeks.
-If so, it would extend a rapid pace of rate hikes, the fastest since the early 1980s.
+If so, it would extend a rapid series of rate increases, the fastest since the early 1980s, that began in March.

+At its last meeting in July, Fed policymakers decided to raise their short-term rate by three quarters of a point to a range of 2.25% to 2.5%.

 Also Thursday, Loretta Mester, president of the Federal Reserve Bank of Cleveland, reiterated her determination to push interest rates higher to get inflation under control.
 Higher borrowing costs won’t necessarily cause a recession, she said, but they raise the chances of one.